 - 6. See part 5 of Topic Paper 4 (2013) for an analysis of these scenarios, a description of the response received during the public participation period and other considerations.
 A growth level was selected for the preferred strategy, which equates to 511 housing units per year during the life of the Plan.
 This is a medium growth level and reflects consideration of: - a. demand for housing units in order to deliver affordable housing; - b. opportunities to strengthen the local economy; - c. condition of the local housing market. - 7.
-The proposed growth level did not include a slippage allowance. - The latest projections suggest that population growth is expected to continue at a steady pace throughout the period of the Welsh Government's latest projections (2011 2036) in Gwynedd, though the rate of growth is higher than for the 2008-based projections. - 9.
+The proposed growth level did not include a slippage allowance. - 8.
+The latest 2011 based projections published by Welsh Government suggest that population growth is expected to continue at a steady pace throughout the period of the projections (2011 2036) in Gwynedd, though the rate of growth is higher than for the 2008-based projections. - 9.
 In Anglesey the 2011-based population projections, though starting at a higher point than the 2008-based projections, show a very different pattern for future population.
-After a period of population growth, population totals are expected to decline in the 2020s, they are expected to start to fall after 2026 for the 10 year trend variant projection, and even earlier for the 'principal' projection, where 2020 is the last year of predicted population growth. - 10.
-Comments were received from the Welsh Government and other parties about the level of housing growth set out in the Preferred Strategy for the Joint Local Development Plan (JLDP) published for public consultation in 2013.
-There wasn't a clear consensus of opinion.
-The comments expressed fall into three broad categories: - The Welsh Government reminded the Councils to make sure that the housing targets are adequately justified, particularly if they deviated from the national projections. - The development industry and landowners considered that the target should be higher. - Some local communities, individuals, or groups were of the opinion that the target should be lower as, in their opinion, the preferred target didn't reflect local need and it may encourage in-migration, which in turn could have an adverse impact on predominantly Welsh speaking communities.
+After a period of population growth, population totals are expected to decline in the 2020s, they are expected to start to fall after 2026 for the 10 year trend variant projection, and even earlier for the 'principal' projection, where 2020 is the last year of predicted population growth.